Holybro Kakute F4 Mini¶

 - SERIAL3 -> USART3 (RC Input protocols by default.
 PPM not supported.)

 - SERIAL5 -> UART5 (RX only, ESC Telemetry protocol by default)

 - SERIAL6 -> USART6 (GPS2/Telem2)

-RC input is configured on the R6 (UART3_RX) pin.
+RC input is configured on the R3 (UART3_RX) pin.
 It supports all RC protocols except PPM.
 See Radio Control Systems for details for a specific RC system.
 SERIAL3_PROTOCOL is set to “23”, by default, to enable this.

 The SERIAL5 port (UART5) is for ESC telemetry.
 It is connected through the motor connector and works out of the box with the Tekko32 F3 Mini which is commonly paired with this flight controller.